Imprint

 Paula McGrath

 Paula McGrath lives in Dublin.
-Her first novel, Generation, was published in 2015.
+Her first novel, Generation, was published in 2015, and described as 'remarkable' by the Sunday Times.
 She has a background in English Literature and is currently a doctoral student at the University of Limerick.
 In another life she was a yoga teacher.

 More about Paula McGrath